MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ];
 ```
 ### Example

-In the example below, we handle all the callback query updates related to an inline button to cancel sending notifications to all users.
+In the example below, we handle all callback query updates related to an inline button to cancel sending notifications to all users.

 ```php
 <?php